Build a simple, compelling design portfolio in days, not weeks

 It’s that time again.
-Maybe you were laid off because of COVID-19.
+Maybe you were laid off.
 Or you’ve got a steady job but you’re bored with your assigned projects.
 You didn’t get that raise or promotion you wanted.
 Whatever the reason, it’s time to start looking for another design job.
 And that means revamping your online portfolio.

 The state of design is always changing, and any portfolio updates should take those changes into account.
-So what’s new for 2020?
+So what’s new in the design job market?
 For one, skeumorphic design is making a comeback.
 It has a slightly different name, Neumorphism (aka “New Skeumorphism”), but the concept is the same.

 What hasn’t changed: Every design job requires a portfolio.
 Your portfolio site can include case studies, processes, side projects, personal interests — a wide range of things.
 The difference between a compelling portfolio and a boring one is how you present that information to your audience — in this case, the hiring manager.
 To be compelling, your portfolio doesn’t need animated illustrations, micro-interactions on each hover state, or extensive product metrics.
 Most of us don’t have that sort of time, anyway.
 Instead, here’s a guide to spending the time you do have on the factors that can land you the job.